celestiaorg/docs/docs/concepts/learn-modular/basics-of-modular-blockchains.md

 While naive implementations of modular stacks were first introduced with rollups, rather than scaling monolithic chains an entirely new stack of purpose-built modular blockchains can be used to take advantage of this new paradigm.

-Rollups are a type of modular blockchain that specialize in execution, off-loading settlement, consensus, and <a href="https://celestia.org/glossary/data-availability" target="_blank" rel="noopener noreferrer" style="color:#7B2BF9;">data availability</a> to separate layers.
+Rollups are a type of modular blockchain that specialize in execution, off-loading settlement, consensus, and [data availability](https://celestia.org/glossary/data-availability) to separate layers.
 Celestia is another modular blockchain that specializes in consensus and data availability, off-loading execution to separate chains, such as rollups.

 ![GATSBY_EMPTY_ALT](/img/learn-modular/article-1-image-1.png)